acampove/rx_run3/README.md

 - The yields are constrained by Poisson distributions.
 No correlation is used.

 The parameters in the `parameters` sections must be found in the likelihood, `nll`

+### On the mode parameter

+When setting constraints, these are measured from real data and/or simulation.
+If a fit is done to the actual data one should use the constraints are measured, this is achieved by `mode='real'`.

+On the other hand, if one runs fits to toys, the constraints have to be replaced by _toy constraints_ i.e. the measured expected value is replaced by a value drawn from the constraining PDF.
+This is achieved with `mode='toy'`.

 ## Placeholders